Rule Extraction in Unsupervised Anomaly Detection for Model Explainability: Application to OneClass SVM: 2. Related Work

 This section reviews unsupervised ML models used for anomaly detection, and reviews previous work on rule extraction in SVM that is relevant for our proposal.

-\subsection{Unsupervised ML for Anomaly Detection}
+\subsection{2.1.
+Unsupervised ML for Anomaly Detection}

+The review of \cite{ruff2021unifying} provides an extensive analysis of the SOTA of ML models for anomaly detection, including unsupervised ones.
+Unsupervised ML models for anomaly detection can be differentiated according to their feature map, or according to the type of model used (in terms of how the decision frontier is obtained).
+Regarding the feature map, there are two possible types.
+First, Shallow models (i.e. Minimum Volume Ellipsoid) versus Deep ones (i.e. Generative Adversarial Networks).
+Regarding the type of model, four types are mentioned: classification (i.e. OCSVM), probabilistic (i.e. Kernel Density Estimation), reconstruction (i.e. Principal Component Analysis, Deep AutoEncoders) and distance-based (i.e. IsolationForest, Local Outlier Factor).
+OCSVM is a type of Kernel-based One-Class Classification anomaly detection model that is well-suited for multimodal, nonlinear and nonconvex datasets.
+OCSVM is also an algorithm that, since its original formulation \cite{scholkopf2000support}, has being developed with many variations.

-Many algorithms for unsupervised anomaly detection exist.
-Examples are IsolationForest \cite{liu2008isolation}, Local anomaly Factor (LOF) \cite{breunig2000lof} and OCSVM \cite{scholkopf2000support}.
-The latter has relevant advantages over the former ones, mainly in terms of computational performance.
-This is due to the fact that it creates a decision frontier using only the support vectors (like general supervised SVM) and that model training always leads to the same solution because the optimization problem is a convex one.
-However, SVM (hence OCSVM) algorithms are some of the most difficult ones to explain due to the mathematically complex method that obtains the decision frontier.
+OCSVM has advantages in terms of computational performance \cite{wang2004anomaly}.
+One of the reasons is that it creates a decision frontier using only the support vectors (like general supervised SVM).
+Another advantage is that model training always leads to the same solution because the optimization problem is a convex one.
+However, SVM (hence OCSVM) algorithms are difficult to explain due to the mathematically-complex method that obtains the decision frontier \cite{alej2019explainable}.

-SVM for classification theoretically maps the data points available in the dataset to a higher dimensional space than the one determined by their features, so that the separation among classes may be done linearly.
+From a theoretical point of view, SVM for classification maps the data points available in the dataset to a higher dimensional space than the one determined by their features, so that the separation among classes may be done linearly.
 It uses a hyperplane obtained from data points from all of the classes.
 These data points, known as support vectors, are the ones that are closer to each other and the only ones needed to determine the decision frontier.
 However, it is not really necessary to map to a higher dimension due to the fact that the equation that appears in the optimization of the algorithm uses a dot product of those mapped points.
 Because of that, the only thing to be calculated is such dot product, something that can be accomplished with the well-known kernel trick.
 Hence instead of calculating explicitly the mapping to a higher dimension the equation is solved using a kernel function.

 In OCSVM there are no labels.
 Hence all data points are considered to belong to a same class at the beginning.
 The decision frontier is computed trying to separate the region of the hyperspace with a higher number of data points close to each other from another that has small density, considering those points as anomalies.
 To do so the algorithm tries to define a decision frontier that maximizes the distance to the origin of the hyperspace and that at the same time separates from it the maximum number of data points.
 This compromise between those factors leads to the optimization of the algorithm and allows obtaining the optimal decision frontier.
 Those data points that are separated are labeled as non-anomalous (+1) and the others are labeled as anomalous (-1).